Groundbreaking has taken place at Berkeley Homes’ 209-home scheme in Vastern Road, Reading.

 Elkie Russell, managing director, Berkeley Homes Oxford & Chiltern, said: “We are excited to transform this redundant brownfield space into a landmark place to live in the heart of Reading, delivering low carbon private and affordable homes alongside new public spaces for everyone to enjoy.

-“The project will provide improved connectivity, along with greater public access, creating a shorter walk to Reading and the Station for the wider community.
+“The project will provide improved connectivity, along with greater public access, creating a shorter walk to Reading and the station for the wider community.
 This is brownfield regeneration at its best – we’re hugely proud to be working in partnership with Reading Borough Council, Homes England and Metropolitan Thames Valley Housing to transform this part of the town centre.”

 The scheme also involves the creation of part of the north-south link between Christchurch Bridge and Vastern Road, part of a long-planned route connecting the river with Reading Station.